instructure/aws-keychain-util/README.md

 The tool also tracks role expiration, and automatically removes expired tokens when you open a new shell or source your env.

-## Open the Aws Console

-Once you have assumed a role you can open the AWS Console in your web browser by running:

-    $ aws-creds console <name>

 ## Security